What is Kafka Connect—A complete guide

 Plan your pipeline

 Before starting the implementation process, determine the sources and destinations of your data, and ensure that your pipeline is scalable and can handle increasing data volumes.
 Also, be sure to provision infrastructure accordingly.
 Kafka Connect requires a scalable and reliable infrastructure for optimal performance.
-Use cluster-based architecture with sufficient resources to handle the data pipeline load and ensure your infrastructure is highly available.
+Use a cluster-based architecture with sufficient resources to handle the data pipeline load and ensure your infrastructure is highly available.

 Use a schema registry